PixelgenTechnologies/pixelator/DEVELOPERS.md

 #### Pixelator nf-core/pixelator integration tests

-Pixelator is build to be orchestrated by the nextflow pipeline nf-core/pixelator.
+Pixelator is built to be orchestrated by the nextflow pipeline nf-core/pixelator.
 This means that is is useful to have a simple way to test the integration between the two.

 You can do this using tasks: